redhat-appstudio/application-service/README.md

 IMG=quay.io/user/hasoperator:next make docker-push
 ```

-## Deploying the Operator (non-KCP)
+## Deploying the Operator

 The following section outlines the steps to deploy HAS on a physical Kubernetes cluster.
-If you are looking to deploy HAS on KCP, please see [this document](./docs/kcp.md).

 ### Setting up the AppStudio Build Service environment